cotton fabric in the colors orange and yellow

 How it works: Rather than relying solely on words, you use creative outlets to explore your emotions and personal story.
 This process can open up new perspectives and help you communicate in a way that feels natural and freeing.

-How it helps / Why it’s effective:
+Why it’s effective:

-Client-friendly: Sometimes words aren’t enough to capture what you’re feeling.
+Sometimes words aren’t enough to capture what you’re feeling.
 Creative therapy gives you a different way to express yourself, which can be both freeing and insightful, making emotional healing more accessible.

 • mindfulness and meditation linen